MichaelSheinman/short-story-generator/README.md

 There are a number of hyperparameters for the GPT-2 model, and we have experimented with different combinations of these.
 Here are our results:
 - Batch Size.
 Number of samples used in a pass.
 Due to the large number of parameters GPT-2, we were limited to small batch sizes (4 or below).
 These batch sizes did not make a significant difference.
 - Epochs.
 We found that there was no benefit to a large number of epochs.
 After 2 epochs, the validation loss remained steady and did not decrease further.
 - Learning rate.
-We tried different values of learning rate, ranging from values such as 1e-6 to 2e-4.
-We also tried using a scheduler.
-We did not see a significant impact from the learning rate on the overall training.
+At first, we tried an approach of using a using a [linear scheduler with warmup](https://huggingface.co/docs/transformers/main_classes/optimizer_schedules) scheduler to change the learning.
+We found that using this approach, regardless of the learning rate we set, we would have the loss decrease for 2 iterations and then remain steady.
+This was a major issue as the model was not learning enough from the dataset.
+Taking out the scheduler fixed this problem and improved the quality of the stories.
 - max_seq_len: The maximum length of a sequence, the amount of context we could capture.
 We could only go up to 400 without running into out of memory errors.
+This also means that the model tends to lose context when prompted to generate longer stories.
+We found that when promopted to generate long stories, the model tends to start repeating words over and over.

 #### **RNN Model:**